will-t-harris/move-with-madeline/blog/index-pages/lifestyle.md

 ---
-title: a few non-fitness related things
+title: LIFE OUTSIDE OF THE GYM
 image: /img/lifestyle-index.jpg
 ---